Municipal Ordinances & Resolutions

 Municipal Resolutions and Proclamations

 Many pathway groups have approached their city or town leaders—mayors or city council members—and asked if their municipality would formally join the Pollinator Pathway.
-The towns leaders that have done this—in Newtown, Fairfield, Weston, Mansfield and Norwalk in CT and Cummington in NY for example--have had read a proclamation/resolution, publicly into the town record.
+The towns leaders that have done this, some of which are listed below, have had read a proclamation/resolution, publicly into the town record.

 Click on the link below to view each town's resolution/proclamation.